Skip to main content

 Breast cancer is a disease in which cells in the breast tissue begin to divide uncontrollably.
 It is the most commonly diagnosed cancer in women worldwide — with around 2.3 million new cases detected globally each year, and approximately 56,000 new diagnoses in the UK alone.

-The critical fact — and the mission of Breast Cancer Awareness — is that caught early, breast cancer has excellent survival outcomes.
+The critical fact — and the mission of Breast Cancer Charity — is that caught early, breast cancer has excellent survival outcomes.
 The NHS five-year survival rate for breast cancer found at Stage 1 is around 98%.
 Found at Stage 4, that falls to 26%.
 The gap between these numbers is not primarily about treatment.
 It is about how early the disease is detected.

 Breast cancer can begin in the milk ducts (ductal cancers, most common), the lobules that produce milk, or more rarely in other breast tissue.
 Most breast cancers are oestrogen receptor-positive — meaning the hormone oestrogen fuels their growth.
 Understanding the type, stage and receptor status of a cancer shapes every treatment decision.